Make these Slow Cooker Glazed Carrots with fresh baby carrots, brown sugar, and butter. A simple, slow cooker side dish that even picky kids love.

 - Garnish with fresh parsley and serve.

-I lovvveee carrots and this recipe sounds delicious.
+I lovvveee carrots and this recipe tastes delicious.
 Great job!

 What size crockpot would you recommend using?
 A 4 quart or does it need to be something even smaller?
 Thanks.